gravitee-io/gravitee-docker/cicd-lib/circleci/orbs/s3cmd/README.md

 ## Meta data of the image : Labels

-When you use the `cicd-s3cmd` Gravitee CICD Sysem contianer image, always use the `stable-latest`, tag, and then you can get the following metadata(e.g.the version of `s3cmd` in the container), like this :
+When you use the `cicd-s3cmd` Gravitee CICD Sysem container image, always use the `stable-latest`, tag, and then you can get the following metadata(e.g.the version of `s3cmd` in the container), like this :

 ```bash